 Lenten Conversion and Repentance: The True Vine and the Sacrament of Reconciliation

 On Ash Wednesday the Church exhorted us to “Repent and believe in the Gospel.”
-The ashes were the sign of the turning of our hearts back to God.
+The ashes are the sign of conversion, or the turning of our hearts back to God.
 The main themes throughout Lent are 1) baptism and 2) conversion and repentance.
-Not all of us are catechumens preparing to receive Baptism for the first time, but this is a period of time to recall our personal Baptism, and try to restore our souls’ connection with Christ as on our original Baptismal day.
+Not all of us are catechumens preparing to receive Baptism for the first time, but this is a period of time to recall our personal Baptism, and try to restore our souls’ connection with Christ as on our original baptismal day.
 Baptism can only be received once, but the gift of the Sacrament of Reconciliation or Penance is the sacrament that can be received over and over again for repentance, forgiveness, and restoration of our souls.

 It is the minimal requirement that:

 Can.
 989 After having reached the age of discretion, each member of the faithful is obliged to confess faithfully his or her grave sins at least once a year.